Kraussillichirus kraussi

-Kraussillichirus kraussi (Stebbing, 1900), commonly named the common sandprawn or pink prawn, is a species of ghost shrimp, an African crustacean in the family Callianassidae.
+Kraussillichirus kraussi (Stebbing, 1900), commonly named the common sandprawn or pink prawn, is a species of ghost shrimp, an African crustacean in the family Callichiridae.

 Distribution and habitat

 This species occurs along the coast and estuaries from Lambert's Bay in the Western Cape, around the Cape and northwards along the Indian Ocean coastline to Delagoa Bay in Mozambique.
 It is well-adapted to life both in the littoral zone of sheltered marine bays and of estuaries.

 Taxonomy

 The common sandprawn was first described in the literature by the Rev. Thomas R. R. Stebbing, an ardent Darwinist who had been banned from preaching; the type specimen was collected at "Gordon's Bay, a little below high water mark", and placed in the genus Callianassa established by William Elford Leach in 1814.
 The species was subsequently moved to the genus Callichirus and, most recently, to the genus Kraussillichirus.